fbraz3/php-base-docker/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

+Please visit the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 Useful links:
 - [How to create a pull request](https://docs.github.com/pt/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 - [How to report an issue](https://docs.github.com/pt/issues/tracking-your-work-with-issues/creating-an-issue)